What is an epidural abscess?

-Typically, your health care provider will give you antibiotics to fight the infection that caused the abscess.
-A surgeon may need to drain the fluid from the abscess with a needle, to help alleviate the pressure.
+Typically, your healthcare provider will give you antibiotics to fight the infection that caused the abscess.
+A surgeon may need to drain the fluid from the abscess with a needle, to help relieve the pressure.
 Sometimes, your surgeon may remove it entirely.
 You will most likely require surgery to drain or remove the abscess if you have difficulty moving or are unable to move at all, or if you have sensation problems, such as numbness, somewhere in the body.

 What are the complications of an epidural abscess?

-Without treatment, serious complications can set in, such as:
+Without treatment, serious complications can occur, such as:

 - Meningitis, an infection of your meninges

 - Infection inside your spine or skull bones